canonical/netbox/docs/plugins/development/filtersets.md

 ### Declaring Filter Sets

-To utilize a filter set in the subclass of a generic view, such as `ObjectListView` or `BulkEditView`, set it as the `filterset` attribute on the view class:
+To utilize a filter set in a subclass of one of NetBox's generic views (such as `ObjectListView` or `BulkEditView`), define the `filterset` attribute on the view class:

 ```python
 # views.py